• Skip to primary navigation

 Cornstarch will stop the gluten development and it also will help to get the coat a crunchy texture and it will absorb the moisture from the texture.

-Use the same amount of corn starch as is requested of potato starch.
+Use the same amount of corn starch as is requested for potato starch.
 Best to use for frying.

 Psst… Cornstarch is one of the secret ingredients that will make your chicken fry a lot crispier.